CSCfi/csc-user-guide/CONTRIBUTING.md

 1. Click _Pull origin_
 1. Click _Current branch_ then _New branch_
 1. Type the name of the new branch and click _Create branch_
-1. Edit the files locally and finally click _Publish branch_
+1. Edit the files locally and commit the changes
+1. Finally click _Publish branch_ and _Create Pull Request_

 ## Content and formatting instructions